nicholas-long/kb/hacking/to-try-list.md

   - graceful security
   - logs or writable files to poison for LFI
   - check for Remote File Inclusion (rare)
-  - check notes about techniques and wordlists
+  - everything from "LFI procedure"
   - list / enumerate running processes using proc pseudo files
   - check user input just like injections (could be passed as filenames or to commands)
   - ssh keys for usernames (linux and windows)